the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-content-guide.md

 ### Provide Alt-text (Alternative Text) descriptions for online images in your content.
 - This is helpful for people with visual impairments that use screen readers, and is also helpful for people with low bandwidth internet where images may not load on a page.

+### Avoid blinking or flashing that could cause seizures.
+- Some people find certain motions or animations to be highly distracting, and some people may even become sick from them.
+Therefore, consider if the motion is necessary and if it will make the material easier to understand.
 #### Use the style and formating tool in text editors for headings.
 - Font size by itself is not detectable by screen readers.
 Instead use the heading and title style tools in programs such as Microsoft Word, and Google Docs.